 • Patient must not have a history of or active interstitial lung disease

 • Patient must have measurable disease.
 Baseline imaging must include a chest CT.
-Imaging should in inclusive of all measurable and non-measurable disease and must be obtained within 28 days prior to randomization.
+Imaging should be inclusive of all measurable and non-measurable disease and must be obtained within 28 days prior to randomization.
 Imaging must be available for uploading to TRIAD

 • NOTE: CT with (w/) contrast preferred, chest CT without contrast is acceptable, CT portion of positron emission tomography (PET) may be acceptable.
-Magnetic Resonance Imaging (MRI) is acceptable for measuring other sites of disease
+Magnetic resonance imaging (MRI) is acceptable for measuring other sites of disease

 • Patient must have an Eastern Cooperative Oncology Group (ECOG) performance status 0-1